ajitesh13/webextension-activity-reporter/README.md

 # Extension Activity Monitor

+This project is tested on Mozilla/5.0 (X11; Linux x86_64; rv:76.0) Gecko/20100101 Firefox/76.0

+**Note:-** Make sure you have some loaded extensions in the Firefox Browser, before testing.
+If you haven't loaded any, I recommend in using the extensions [HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/) and [Dark Background and light text](https://addons.mozilla.org/en-US/firefox/addon/dark-background-light-text/) for getting quick result of logged actvity in this project.

 ## What is the significance of this project ?

 Extensions do most of their work invisibly from users and hence Extension activity is a complete mystery for most users, even advanced ones.
 Providing more transparency could help increase reliability of abuse reporting and accountability for developers, as well as providing an additional useful tool to aid investigating bugs in the Extensions or in the Firefox WebExtensions internals.